Louis-CharlesBiron/Louis-CharlesBiron/README.md

 # About Me:
-Hi!<br><br>I really like creating / learning new stuff with JavaScript :D
+Hey!<br><br>I really like creating / learning new stuff with JavaScript :D

 ## 🌐 Socials: